esoco/coroutines/README.md

 }
 ```

-The following gives only a short overview.
+The following gives only a short overview of how to use this project.
 More detailed information can be found on our [documentation site](https://esoco.gitbook.io/sdack/coroutines/introduction) and in the [generated javadoc](https://esoco.github.io/coroutines/javadoc/).

 ## Declaring Coroutines